 Opentype must be supported in the program your using.
-Opentype is currently supported in a small amount of programs like Adobe Illustrator CS and InDesign.
+Opentype is currently supported in a small amount of programs like Adobe Illustrator, Photoshop and InDesign.
 That list is expected to grow and opentype will become the standard.

 I have downloaded your fonts, now how do I make them work?

 First unzip them by right clicking and selecting Extract All.
 Right click the font file and select Install.